hoangsvit/eplus.dev/cm7fz3ztk000009jjf6vk1vzy.md

 If you want to run this command again, make sure to increase the version in the pom.xml.

-5. In the Cloud console go to **Artifact Registry &gt; Repositories**.
+5. In the Cloud console go to **Artifact Registry > Repositories**.
 Click into `container-dev-java-repo` and check that the `hello-world` binary artifact is there:

 ![Artifact Registry Repository Details](https://cdn.qwiklabs.com/f0eRu3N8MsjW3ACu%2FNwj2n3DFYGqvNBzdSjPi3NQZmI%3D align="left")